Embroidermodder/libembroidery/docs/emrm.rst

-If you have contributed and wish to be added to this list, alter the  README on Embroidermodder github page (https://github.com/Embroidermodder/Embroidermodder) and we'll copy it to the libembroidery source code since that is credited to ``The Embroidermodder Team''.
+If you have contributed and wish to be added to this list, alter the  README on Embroidermodder github page (https://github.com/Embroidermodder/Embroidermodder) and we'll copy it to the libembroidery source code since that is credited to ``The Embroidermodder Team``.

 Embroidermodder 1
 ~~~~~~~~~~~~~~~~~